maartenSXM/GrowOS/INSTALL.md

-To install esphome, do this:
+To install esphome, do these steps:

+sudo apt install git make python3.10-venv gcc yq sudo snap install yq
-sudo apt install git make python3.10-venv gcc git clone https://github.com/esphome/esphome.git cd esphome vi requirements_dev.txt and comment out clang-tidy (takes too long and not needed) ./script/setup
+    (on MacOS brew install git make python3.10-venv gcc yq) git clone https://github.com/esphome/esphome.git cd esphome vi requirements_dev.txt and comment out clang-tidy (takes too long and not needed) ./script/setup

-Then in stall yq tool using:
-sudo snap install yq
-or, on MacOS: brew install yq

-Now inspect the alias in ./Bashrc and adjust to the current directory and then:

-source Bashrc
-growOS
-(once only do this: pip install gh-folder-download)

-Now it is possible to build and run esphome for CPU 0 like this:

-To build, just use 'make' to build for CPU0 or 'make1' alias to build for CPU1.

-The Makefile chooses a board serial number and network location based on $USER and generates a full yaml file for esphome.
-For now, only two userids (erik and maarten) are supported.
-The files location.pec and location.sxm have that localization.
+Add this next line to your ~/.bashrc (tweak paths for the git directories on your system): alias gos-setup='source ~/git/esphome/venv/bin/activate; cd ~/git/GrowOS; source ./Bashrc'

+and then issue these two commands: source ~/.bashrc gos-setup

+Now you are in the GrowOS home directory.
+You can build the default project (for lilygot4s3) from $GOS_HOME using 'make' or from anywhere, using 'gos-make'.
+See $GOS_HOME/Bashrc for more convenience aliases that are defined at the end of that file.

+To change GrowOS projects, you can issue, for example, this: make PRJ=projects/growBoard0

+GrowOS remembers the last project in $GOS_HOME/.goslast so you don't have to use PRJ= unless you are changing from one project to another.

-Once the yaml files are generated, instead of driving things from the Makefile, it is also possible to issue esphome commands directly on the generated yaml file, such as:
+It is also possible to issue esphome commands directly on the generated esphome.yaml file from the build directory.
+To change to the project's build directory, you can use the gos-build alias.
+Then esphome commands such as these can be issued:

-esphome compile myProj_0.yaml
+esphome compile esphome.yaml
-esphome upload myProj_0.yaml
+esphome upload esphome.yaml
-esphome logs myProj_0.yaml
+esphome logs esphome.yaml

 See esphome -h for more details.

-aliases for the above are in ./Bashrc.

-There are some intermediate C-preprocessed files stored in directories ./myProj_0 and ./myProj_1
+Intermediate C-preprocessed yaml files are stored in the build subdirectory "dehashed".

+To burn GrowOS to a board,
-It is possible to connect to the growboard's IP address from a browser to see some published information and flip some switches.
+By default, it is possible to connect to GrowOS's IP address from a browser to see some published information and flip some switches.